Homemade-Disaster/ioBroker.netatmo-energy/docs/en/README.md

 * switchhomeschedule    ... set the schedule mode of all available schedule types.
 All possible combinations of the API request an its parameters are listed in channel switchhomeschedule as separate API requests.
 * synchomeschedule      ... set the thermostat schedule of a home.
 To edit a particular schedule, you need to enter the schedule_id, if you don't specify one, the modification will be applied to the current schedule.
 Please specify the necessary parameters and send the request using synchomeschedule.

-If an API request need parameters, you can find these in the channel "parameters" in the corresponding API request channel.
+If an API request needs parameters, you can find these in the channel "parameters" in the corresponding API request channel.

 ### Trigger
 * applychanges          ... transfer all manually changes of your valves to Netatmo Energy